|

 Lee

-got his first guitar for Christmas in 1965, having bugged his parents for one since seeing
+got his first guitar for Christmas in 1965, after relentless begging of his parents for one since seeing

 the Beatles on Ed Sullivan in 1964.
 By jr. high school, he was playing his favorites